Nervous System Healing • Mind-Body Restoration

 - What gives my effort a reason to exist?

 If your body feels calmer, this phase helps consolidate that calm.
-If your body feels restless, return to movement first.
+If restless, return to movement first.

 Integration Reflection